chromestone/Random_ML/kaggle/ciphertext/README.md

 Perhaps I could try to use a generator and train the same proportion of each difficulty every batch?

+The training yielded an accuracy of 0.07441360237631875.

+This is better than guessing of 0.05 but somewhat worse than the about 0.8 something accuracy acheived from a pretrained inception resnet v2 with hot encoded inputs.

 Well, that's all folks.